mikejc58/MatrixClock/README.md

 and requires a pull-up; either an actual resistor pull-up to 3.3V or the software can provide an internal pull-up.

-This project contains both a boot.py and a code.py file which need to be downloaded to the CIRCUITPY drive on the Matrix Portal.
+The code.py contains the main logic of the clock.

 The boot.py gets control on a hard reset and, in this case, does two things.

-First, it disables auto-reload, which I find very annoying and which sometimes causes the CIRCUITPY drive to become read-only.
-Second, it reads the DOWN button on the Matrix Portal and, if it is held down during the reset, will make the CIRCUITPY drive writable via USB and read-only to the code.py program.
+1. It disables auto-reload, which I find very annoying and which sometimes causes the CIRCUITPY drive to become read-only.
+2. It reads the DOWN button on the Matrix Portal and, if the button is held down during the reset, it will make the CIRCUITPY drive writable via USB and read-only to the code.py program.
 If the button is not held down during the reset, then the CIRCUITPY drive will be writable by the code.py program and read-only via USB.
-The DOWN button must be held down at least through the time that the 'python' appears on the matrix.
+The DOWN button must be held down at least until the time that the 'python' appears on the matrix.

+## Installation

+The following files from the repo must be copied to the root directory of the Matrix Portal's CIRCUITPY drive:

+* boot.py
+* code.py
+* adafruit_ds3231.py
+* IBMPlexMono-Medium-24_jep.bdf

-In addition to the files in this repo, the following are needed and should be stored in the /lib directory in the CIRCUITPY drive.
+In addition to the files in this repo, the following are needed and should be stored in the /lib directory of the CIRCUITPY drive.

 *  adafruit_lis3dh
 *  neopixel